• Skip to Content

 • Sign in to your Merit page

-Link to Cedar Crest College’s website
+Hyperlink to Cedar Crest College’s website

 Trailblazers.
 Ceiling smashers.
 Healers.
 Helpers.
 Artists.
 Advocates.
 Athletes.
 Allies.
 We are a community of students, faculty, staff, families, and friends who are committed to making a positive difference in our own lives — and in the world around us.
 Here at Cedar Crest College, we hone our skills, realize our potential, and reach for bolder and braver goals.
 Since 1867, Cedar Crest College has been opening the doors of opportunities for women.
 Today, we continue to empower our increasingly diverse student body — both in our undergraduate women's college and in our co-ed School of Adult and Graduate Education.